xdissent/monowave-eagle/README.rst

 and chances are EVERY library or schematic you get from any other Eagle user will use a 0.1 inch grid, so it's practically impossible to get around imperial here.
 That means half of the Eagle experience is already out of the question for metric.
-It's not the fact that the board and schematic grids *have* to agree, but that they *wouldn't* that is the first strike against the use of metric in product design.
+It's not the fact the board and schematic grids *have* to agree, but that they *wouldn't* - that's the first strike against the use of metric in product design.

 History, unfortunately, is also not on metric's side of the debate either